danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 [RUNME](xxx_ch4)

-Starting with this sample code of Data Capture, the sketch incorporates four data inputs around the customized-like button:
+Starting with this sample code, the sketch incorporates four data inputs around a customized-like button:
 1. The button is clickable through a mouse in which to clearing the screen.
 2. The button will rotate 180 degree when you click on the spacebar of your keyboard.
 3. The button will change its size according to the volume of the audio/mic input.